 Starting a New or Second Job

-In addition, the ERDT rules do not allow you to move to a big city to look for work.
+You may not move to a big city to look for work.

 If the new employer is currently hosting other ERDT Work and Travel students, the new employer only needs to email emily@erdtworkandtravel.org to inform us of the new employee’s name, position, average weekly hours and pay rate.
 We will reply to confirm when the new employee may start work.